-- Enhancing Welcome Experience

-- Enhancing Worship Experience

-- Enhancing External Community Connection

-- Enhancing Internal Relationships

-- Enhancing Spiritual Development

-- Professional and Leadership Development
+Enhancing Welcome Experience Enhancing Worship Experience Enhancing External Community Connection Enhancing Internal Relationships Enhancing Spiritual Development Professional and Leadership Development

-The Strategic Plan moved into the all-important Implementation phase.
+The Strategic Plan moved into the all-important Implementation Phase.
 To successfully implement the plan each of the six pillars had a leadership team that consisted of: Committee Chair (from the committee most closely associated with the pillar objective), Board Member, Staff Member and Strategic Planning Committee Member.
-All of Pillar Leadership Teams met October 18 for an orientation gathering and to begin the advancing their pillar.
+All of Pillar Leadership Teams met October 18th for an orientation gathering and to begin the advancing their pillar.

-On April 24, 2023, all the pillar leadership teams met to share their progress and to hear from Eric Holmer about how pillar progress will be told via stories to the congregation.
+On April 24, 2023 all the pillar leadership teams met to share their progress and to hear from Eric Holmer about how pillar progress will be told via stories to the congregation.

 Within the context of the Good Shepherd leadership structure of staff, board and committee structure: the pillar leadership teams have been meeting regularly to implement their pillar.
-Sara McCormack along with the church board is monitoring and encouraging each pillar's progress toward implementing the Strategic Plan and fulfilling the Vision and Mission of Good Shepherd.
+Sara McCormack along with the church board is monitoring and encouraging each pillars progress toward implementing the Strategic Plan and fulfilling the Vision and Mission of Good Shepherd.

-Spiritual FormationEnhancing Spiritual Development
+Spiritual Formation-Enhancing Spiritual Development

-Sarah Iverson, Director of Spiritual Formation and Development, Acting Youth/AMPED Director 497-3643 | siverson@gslcwi.com to invite them into a transformative relationship with God.
+Sarah Iverson, Director of Spiritual Formation and Development , Acting Youth/AMPED Director 497-3643, siverson@gslcwi.com

+"While Spiritual Development has always had varying levels of importance to Good Shepherd members it will take time and a cultural shift for it to gain a more preeminent role.
+Such a shift would also further align with Good Shepherd's vision to meet each person where they are and to invite them into a transformative relationship with God.
 We recognize that each person's journey of spiritual growth is unique with different starting points, different twists and turns and different life experiences.
 Good Shepherd recognizes this and seeks to provide a variety of ways to grow via the Good Shepherd community.
 In essence, Good Shepherd should offer the resources and individualized planning ("Google Maps") for each person's spiritual journey of growth with Jesus."
 2022 Strategic Plan, Enhancing Spiritual Development-Aspirational Statement